Atom: The current consensus model

-Fission, high-energy physics and condensed matter

-In 1938, the German chemist Otto Hahn, a student of Rutherford, directed neutrons onto uranium atoms expecting to get transuranium elements.
-Instead, his chemical experiments showed barium as a product.
-A year later, Lise Meitner and her nephew Otto Frisch verified that Hahn's result were the first experimental nuclear fission.
-In 1944, Hahn received the Nobel Prize in Chemistry.
-Despite Hahn's efforts, the contributions of Meitner and Frisch were not recognized.

-In the 1950s, the development of improved particle accelerators and particle detectors allowed scientists to study the impacts of atoms moving at high energies.
-Neutrons and protons were found to be hadrons, or composites of smaller particles called quarks.
-The standard model of particle physics was developed that so far has successfully explained the properties of the nucleus in terms of these sub-atomic particles and the forces that govern their interactions.

 Structure

 Subatomic particles

 Though the word atom originally denoted a particle that cannot be cut into smaller particles, in modern scientific usage the atom is composed of various subatomic particles.
-The constituent particles of an atom are the electron, the proton and the neutron.
+The constituent particles of an atom are the electron, the proton, and the neutron.

-The electron is by far the least massive of these particles at 9.11×10^-31 kg, with a negative electrical charge and a size that is too small to be measured using available techniques.
+The electron is the least massive of these particles by four orders of magnitude at 9.11×10^-31 kg, with a negative electrical charge and a size that is too small to be measured using available techniques.
 It was the lightest particle with a positive rest mass measured, until the discovery of neutrino mass.
 Under ordinary conditions, electrons are bound to the positively charged nucleus by the attraction created from opposite electric charges.
-If an atom has more or fewer electrons than its atomic number, then it becomes respectively negatively or positively charged as a whole; a charged atom is called an ion.
 Electrons have been known since the late 19th century, mostly thanks to J.J.
 Thomson; see history of subatomic physics for details.